haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 11 : June 11, 2017

+- Finalized the calc tutoarial and started refactoring from jQuery to vanilla javascript.
+Looking back for MERN tutorials and found one an old one to work through.

+- pro / con: Still on my "I need focus trip," but more searching for fullstack React (MERN) would help I think.
+Put your nose to the grindstone!

+### Day 10 : June 10, 2017

+- Continued on some more Udacity work on closures, still confused for now.
+Also working through a JS calculator tutorial to work through FCC projects

+- pro / con: Still feel like I'm jumping around a lot for learning and even project ideas, I think I confuse myself too much.
+Hard to focus on one thing sometimes :\

 ### Day 9 : June 9, 2017

 - Purchased <a href="http://portland.act-w.org/" target="_blank">ACT-W tickets</a> for the conference next week and prepping my website to be shown off!
 Probably will need a couple business cards ;)